UPES B.Des Admissions 2026

 Difficulty Level | Moderate to Hard |

-Changes in Pattern | Yes – Introduction of bamboo as a new material and tasks involving empathy and mechanical problem solving |
+Changes in Pattern | Yes – Bamboo was introduced as a new material, and tasks were included that involved empathy and mechanical problem solving |

 Section | Question Type | Description | Difficulty Level | Marks | Time |